thecodekitchen/flython/README.md

 pyinstaller ./flython.py --onefile
 ```

-That should generate an executable for your native platform that you can move into whatever directory your favorite shell
-grabs its executables from.
+That should generate an executable for your native platform  in the dist directory that you can move into whatever directory your favorite shell grabs its executables from.
 After doing so, you should be able to call 'flython' CLI commands in any directory.